 The first step to planning your initiative is to understand the need or opportunity you are seeking to address.
 It is good to be able to build a case for that need and gather information about the population, wellbeing, and circumstances of the area or region covered by your grant.
+Some useful sites include:

-- · Community Impact Hub Community Insight Tool - Local Government website MyCouncil link - · Census data ABS Quick Stats - Public Health Information Development Unit (PHIDU) -Social Health Atlas you will be conducting as a part of your initiative, the social issue or need you are addressing, and the key intended outcomes of your initiative, using the format "Through doing activity X, we will address issue Y, and realise outcome Z."
+- Community Impact Hub Community Insight Tool - Local Government website MyCouncil link - Census data ABS Quick Stats - Public Health Information Development Unit (PHIDU) Social Health Atlas